-Summer is coming up quickly, and you know what that means?
+Summer is coming up quickly and you know what that means?
 Garage sale time!
 It’s time to work on reducing all that clutter in your life by getting rid of those unwanted and unused items that are collecting space (and dust!) in your home.
 If you have kids like me, you’re likely to have clothes that don’t fit and toys that no one plays with; so why not sell them and make a little money for summer fun!

 The summer is the best time to hold a garage sale because the weather is warm, kids are out of school and people are looking for a great deal.
 After holding your garage sale use the money to treat the family to a trip to a fun activity that everyone will enjoy.
 Even if you don’t have the time to hold an actual garage sale; or have a yard or garage here are some great tips on reducing clutter and prepare items for sale.
 You can use these tips in both the offline and online setting.

 - Go through each room, one at a time – Going through each room a little at a time helps reduce garage sale stress.
 It’s best to start small and work your way up but sometimes it’s easier to go through the largest room first.
 I usually tend to go through the biggest room first because if I can do that the rest is a cakewalk.
 Don’t leave anything upturned; open every drawer, cabinet, shelf, etc think if you really use the item and if you need it.
-Chances are if you haven’t used it you don’t need it.
-Don’t forget to take breaks, rehydrate and re assert what you’re selling and keeping.
+Chances are if you haven’t used it chances are you don’t need it.
+Don’t forget to take breaks, rehydrate and reassess what you’re selling and keeping.
 Take your time and go slowly, the winter is a great time to start when you’re stuck at home and have nothing better to do.

-- Sort into groups – In early preparation, it’s best to organize your items beforehand; this eliminates doing this later and will reduce the stress when you start to price for sale.
+- Sort items into groups – In early preparation, it’s best to organize your items beforehand; this eliminates doing this later and will reduce the stress when you start to price for sale.
 However; realistically this isn’t always a solid method because we start at different times and just tend to throw items here and there to prevent adding more clutter.
-Asking grocery stores and restaurants for extra boxes is a good way to start your sorting even if you’re not organizing Label your boxes and let everyone know what’s being sold; especially if you have little kids so when they see a toy they like on sale day they don’t have a meltdown.
+Ask grocery stores and restaurants for extra boxes is a good way to start your sorting even if you’re not organizing.
+Label your boxes and let everyone know what’s being sold; especially if you have little kids so when they see a toy they like on sale day they don’t have a meltdown.

 - Set reasonable prices – If you’ve never held a garage sale before it’s best to research average garage sale prices if you’re unsure on how to price items.
 Don’t forget to research for high-value items like electronics and collectibles.
 Sadly, with high-end products like electronics, their price greatly decrease after you purchase it so you’re highly unlikely to even get half of what you paid for it.
 After all, you’re having a garage sale; customers expect reasonably priced items.
-When pricing large ticket items price them higher than what you expect, that way when you negotiate customers think they’re getting a deal and you’re selling it for the price you want.
+When pricing large ticket items price them higher than what you expect, that way when you negotiate customers they think they’re getting a deal and you’re selling it for the price you want.
 For the last day of your sale consider a fill your basket/bag sale this is extremely helpful to eliminate extra items.